roman-milk/roman-milk.github.io/caught-and-exposed.md

+===

- ****** Caught and Exposed Ch.
-02 ****** byStoryTeller07© Feigning interest in the document she concentrated, not on it, but on not laughing.
+Feigning interest in the document she concentrated, not on it, but on not laughing.
 She lent to her left sliding her left leg outward dragging her knees apart as though unaware of what she was doing.
 The two men had squashed themselves lower in the sofa anticipating the delightful sight of her panties like mischievous school boys with all attempts at conversation abandoned.

  With the cup balanced in its saucer she held the pose for a moment attempting to catch her personal waiter's eye.
 She needn't have waited he was studying her with keen interests.
 A nod of her head was all he needed to bring over a refill.